eerieA/ndl-view/README.md

 #### class CryptoEntry

 On client side.
 Guarding against wrong types and illogical ranges.
-For example, if `high` $<$ `low`, it will throw an error in console with a message like this:
+For example, if high $<$ low, it will throw an error in console with a message like this:

     Error: high (10.0) should be > low (11.0).